Find The Best Real Estate Agent

 When it comes to buying or selling a home, professional experience pays off.
 Navigating the financial paperwork is a major endeavor, and you need to find the best real estate agent for the job.
 If you’re new to the home buying process or looking to sell, it can be challenging to know what qualities and factors make someone the best candidate.
 So, we’ve narrowed down the key traits of an all-star real estate agent to help you reach your ultimate real estate goals.

 Find A Real Estate Agent

 Social media posts and billboards are proof that there’s no shortage of real estate professionals in your neighborhood, but how do you find a good real estate agent?
-As you begin your search, make sure you get pre-approved for a home loan.
+Before you begin your search, make sure you get preapproved for a home loan.
 Applying for a mortgage is one of the first steps toward buying a home.
+Often, real estate agents may not begin working with you until you’ve received a thumbs up from your lender.
 Once you have an official preapproval letter, there are several ways to find your perfect match.

 - Ask for referrals – If you have a friend or family member who recently bought or sold their home, this is one of the easiest ways to start your search.